coveo/source.coveo.com/_posts/2019-08-08-coveo-camp-aka-duchesnay-2019.md

 ## What's next

-We expect to be close to 200 persons next year and with so many people, part of *Coveo Camp* needs to be reserved in advanced.
-We are already making some preparations and I'm sure people are looking forward to it.
+We expect to be close to 200 people next year, and with so many people attending, we already need to start preparing a long time in advance and I'm sure people are looking forward to it.
 And, of course, we are already brainstorming ideas for the next challenge!